micropython/micropython/docs/rp2/quickref.rst

 RP2040's system timer peripheral provides a global microsecond timebase and generates interrupts for the same.
-The software timer is available currently, and there are unlimited number of them available (limited by memory).
+The software timer is available currently, and there are unlimited number of them available (memory permitting).
 There is no need to specify the timer id (id=-1 is supported at the moment) as it will be set automatically.